iozsaygi/iozsaygi.github.io/_posts/2024-02-04-devops-in-game-development.md

 Throughout those four years, I've had the chance to work on several game studios that have implemented or not implemented the DevOps culture, and I think I've got something to share.

-**Remove later: START**

-Planned sections:
-1. The role of DevOps in game development
-2. Effects of DevOps in crunch time
-3. Is DevOps really a responsibility of a single person or team?

-**Remove later: END**

 ### The role of DevOps in game development
 DevOps is a crucial aspect for every development team and production lifecycle; however, I think it gets even more important in game development because of its effects on iteration, testing, and crunch time (I will talk more about this in a later section).